I need Full Stack:

 Reason #2.
 Time

-After implementing VDI, companies spend less time, serving each team member’s workspace and adding new remote desktops.
-That reduces the workload for system administrators and people who need their support quickly to continue their current tasks on the project with minimum delay.
+After VDI installation, companies spend less time for serving each team member’s workspace.
+Admins quickly clone pre-configured remote desktops instead of manually installing and configuring systems per hire.
+That reduces the workload for system administrators and people who need their support to continue their current tasks on the project with minimum delay.
 So, building an agile software development team goes smoothly.

 Reason #3.
 Security